-The Canucks played their hearts out with only 15 skaters and lost in overtime 4-3 to the Bakersfield Condors in front of a pretty hearty and boisterous 50% capacity crowd.
+The Vancouver Canucks affiliate played its heart out with only 15 skaters and lost in overtime 4-3 to the Bakersfield Condors in front of a pretty hearty and boisterous 50% capacity crowd.
 The club played an entertaining match that featured a thrilling third period after being tied 1-1 after forty minutes.
 Those first two periods weren’t too shabby either for the paying customers, featuring breakaway saves by Canucks goalie Spencer Martin, plenty of hits, and lots of special teams action.
 The Canucks John Stevens scored a shorthanded goal at 1:15 of the first period going hard to the net.

 Defenceman Madison Bowey, who seemed out of place in his two games with the Vancouver Canucks this season, appeared to play with permanent brain cramp while trying to do a bit too much.
 At other times not enough.
 Dude just needs to simplify and take care of business.

 Former Nanaimo Clipper (BCHL) Sheldon Rempal is a confident and legitimate AHL-level scorer and an entertaining offensive threat.
 The undrafted 26-year-old Calgary native finds open spaces and has a sneaky quick first step.
 He’s pointless in 10 NHL games in his career between the Los Angeles Kings and the Carolina Hurricanes.